Register for Annual Pass, Live Re-Broadcast, or On-Demand Video

 Experience

-Lead role on over twenty successful nationwide class actions against major mortgage lenders and servicers involving force-placed insurance practices; ERISA litigation against health insurers over denial of cancer treatments; Consumer vehicle defect cases; Nationwide antitrust matters involving algorithmic pricing; Breach of contract and tortious interference litigation; Represented former NFL player against financial brokers before FINRA arbitration panel; Trial experience in nationwide class action litigation.
+Robert's litigation experience includes a lead role on over twenty successful nationwide class actions against major mortgage lenders and servicers involving their force-placed insurance practices; representing patients in ERISA litigation against health insurers over the denial of life-saving cancer treatments; representing consumers in vehicle defect cases; nationwide antitrust matters involving algorithmic pricing; representing businesses in breach of contract and tortious interference litigation; and representing a former NFL player against various financial brokers before the Financial Industry Regulatory Authority (FINRA) arbitration panel.
+His authored publications include works on vetting and preparing putative class representatives, vehicle defect class actions and arbitration trends, and contributions to the Florida Bar Consumer Law Bench Book.

 Arthur D. Burger